- Muslim Girl: A Coming of AgePaperback, 2017

 This course is credit / no credit.
 Because you will not earn a grade, it is an ideal place to practice your writing skills without anxiety.
 As you know, practice of any kind—whether it is for a sport, musical instrument, foreign language, or to master a body of knowledge or particular academic ability, like writing—requires your effort, dedication, and attention.
 If you take this course and the practice it offers you seriously, you will see improvement in your writing abilities.
 To receive credit for this course, you must meet all these requirements:

 - Complete all assignments, large and small, with care and on time.
 If you know ahead of time that you will be unable to make a deadline, talk to me about it, and we will see if alternative arrangements can be made.
-Students who turn in careless work should expect not to receive credit for the course.
+Students who turn in careless work should not expect to receive credit for the course.

 - Participate actively in class.
 Please prepare ahead for class and be willing to engage in discussion and class activities.

 - Read your fellow students’ work with care and provide constructive feedback.
 To help you revise your papers, you will receive feedback from your fellow students, and you will provide feedback to them on most writing assignments.
 This kind of Peer Critique takes time, care, and commitment to helping your peers succeed.
-Peer critique will provide you with useful feedback on your work and help you practice reading with a critical eye.
-Students who miss more than one peer critique should expect not to receive credit for the course.

 - Create and submit an electronic portfolio.
 The electronic portfolio is the culmination of all your work for the course, and it provides a way for you to reflect on your development as a writer.
 To receive credit for this course, you must submit a complete and thoughtfully composed portfolio at the end of the semester.
+There will be a specific assignment sheet detailing required components.

 Course Writing Assignments